First, what is a fiber internet connection?

 Fiber can keep up with the increasing demands for bandwidth and streaming.
 There is no need to have additional wires installed or updates to increase the speed of fiber internet.
 Instead, it maintains its speed regardless.
 It is separate from the old framework, which allows it to make use of modern technology effortlessly.

-Fiber is just one way that you can make a difference and reduce your carbon footprint, but the impact is substantial.
+Fiber is just one way that you can make a difference and reduce your carbon footprint, and the impact is substantial.
 As more companies make the choice to switch, they are giving the environment a better chance at sustainability.

 Ready to learn more?